 While You Were Sleeping – a Christmas movie?
 Of course it is.

 Orphaned and alone, the highlight of transit worker Lucy’s (Sandra Bullock) day is when handsome commuter Peter (Peter Gallagher) passes through her turnstile.
-But when he slips on the ice one morning and knocks himself into a coma, she comes to his rescue, accidentally inserting herself into his life in the process.
+But when he's mugged one morning and falls on the train tracks to land in a coma, she comes to his rescue, accidentally inserting herself into his life in the process.

 This film is so nineties in all the right ways.
 Bullock is endearing as the romantic Lucy, who inadvertently charms Peter’s family but can’t fool his cynical brother Jack (played by nineties everyman Bill Pullman).
 Everyone can sympathise with Lucy, who’s drawn to Peter’s big rowdy family as much as she is to him.
 Heartwarming, funny and with a predictably happy ending, what more could you ask for in a Christmas romcom?

 With the strapline 'Yule crack up', the producers of the third National Lampoon film set expectations for Christmas-related mirth pretty low, and yet it is widely regarded as a festive comedy classic.

 Unlike the previous road movies in the series, this instalment finds the Griswalds at home in Chicago as they prepare for a good old-fashioned family Christmas.
 But instead they find themselves stuck between their bickering in-laws, wrestling with Christmas trees and lights, and struggling to maintain appearances round the dinner table.

 Of all the National Lampoon films, this one is arguably the best of the bunch, poking fun at the seasonal traditions we all cling on to, and the rose-tinted image of harmonious, Christmas jumper-clad families presented in so many other festive films.